networkteam/Networkteam.Neos.FrontendLogin/README.md

 # Networkteam.Neos.FrontendLogin

 Neos package for frontend login inspired by  [Flowpack.Neos.FrontendLogin](https://github.com/Flowpack/Flowpack.Neos.FrontendLogin).
-It provides a mixin for member area root pages.
-The packages makes use of the `accessRoles` property of `NodeInterface`.
+It provides a mixin for MemberAreaRootPages.
+The package makes use of the `accessRoles` property of `NodeInterface`.

 ## Features

-* Place a member area root page within your page tree and all pages beneath it including the member area page itself will be protected
+* Place a MemberAreaRootPage within your page tree and all pages beneath it including the member area page itself will be protected
 * Configure redirect page after login and logout
 * Redirect to configured login form when a protected page is requested without valid login.
   After successful login you will be redirected to initially requested page (referer).
-* Multiple member areas with different roles are possible
+* Multiple member areas with different access roles are possible

 ## NodeTypes